jannikmi/life-compendion/README.md

 - What knowledge is helpful for the practical tasks of life? -> Practical Knowledge

-As the being probably has a complex physical form, keeping this form healthy is vital for its life.
+As the being probably has a complex physical form, keeping this form healthy is vital for the length and quality life.

 - How to live healthy?
+- How to take care of ones psychological health? (stress, relaxation, yoga, mediation...)

+There are many things you need to teach the little one to be independent:
+- How to educate?

 Not all tasks will be known in advance and it won't be possible to learn everything "by heart".
 We need to teach more abstract skills.